conekta/conekta-go/docs/PaymentMethodBankTransfer.md

 `func (o *PaymentMethodBankTransfer) UnsetTrackingCode()`

 UnsetTrackingCode ensures that no value is present for TrackingCode, not even an explicit nil
+### GetCustomerIpAddress

+`func (o *PaymentMethodBankTransfer) GetCustomerIpAddress() string`

+GetCustomerIpAddress returns the CustomerIpAddress field if non-nil, zero value otherwise.

+### GetCustomerIpAddressOk

+`func (o *PaymentMethodBankTransfer) GetCustomerIpAddressOk() (*string, bool)`

+GetCustomerIpAddressOk returns a tuple with the CustomerIpAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomerIpAddress

+`func (o *PaymentMethodBankTransfer) SetCustomerIpAddress(v string)`

+SetCustomerIpAddress sets CustomerIpAddress field to given value.

+### HasCustomerIpAddress

+`func (o *PaymentMethodBankTransfer) HasCustomerIpAddress() bool`

+HasCustomerIpAddress returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)